thejessleigh/awesome-horror-thriller/CONTRIBUTING.md

 Many short stories have their own individual [Goodreads](https://goodreads.com) page.
 Please link to that when possible, rather than to a collection in which the story appears.

+### Podcasts

+For podcasts, please link to the iTunes page for the podcast.
+For the creator, list the podcast host or podcast presentation company as listed on iTunes for the creator and link to their wikipedia page.
+Copy and paste the description from iTunes as the podcast description.

+If there is no wikipedia page for the podcast creator, link to the person or podcast collective's webiste.

 ### Thank you for adding a new suggestion!

 ## Updating your PR